 Discover the majesty of the Cape floral kingdom at Grootbos Private Nature Reserve, near the southern tip of Africa.
-This unique addition to your luxury South African safari will introduce you to a floral wonderland unlike any other on the planet is of South Africa’s best safari experiences.
+You’ll find that being introduced to a floral wonderland unlike any other on the planet is of South Africa’s best safari experiences.

 Grootbos Private Nature Reserve offers a very different kind of luxury South African safari, one that focuses on the region’s amazing floral kingdom.
 My partner and I visited this reserve in the spring, when the veld was a riot of flowers, insects and birds.